 After the completion of the usual questions on household income and benefit receipt the CAPI script will prompt you to check a variety of benefit receipts based on the eligibility of the respondent.
-This is to minimise under-reporting.
+This is to minimise under-reporting in preparation for the introduction of Dependent Interviewing next wave.
 The CAPI script will prompt you to check (if not already reported) for:

-- State Retirement Pension if the respondent is male and over 65 or female and over 60 and no SRP is recorded - Pension Credit if respondent is in receipt of only SRP - Disability benefits if respondent is long term sick, disabled, or has a chronic condition and not in paid employment - Income support or Job Seekers Allowance if respondent is unemployed and no IS or JSA reported

-- Child Benefit if respondent is mother of a child aged under 18 and no CB is reported - Housing Benefit if Respondent receives other means tested benefits and Respondent does not mention Housing Benefit - NFH For each income source the respondent reported in any of their prior three interviews that they have not reported currently, CAPI will prompt you to ask whether they are currently receiving each non-reported source.
-Any benefit previously mentioned and explicitly denied being received in the benefit checks noted above will not be queried here. - F8 Probe for an approximate amount.
+- State Retirement Pension if the respondent is male and over 65 or female and over 60 and no SRP is recorded - Pension Credit if respondent is in receipt of only SRP - Disability benefits if respondent is long term sick, disabled, or has a chronic condition and not in paid employment - Income support or Job Seekers Allowance if respondent is unemployed and no IS or JSA reported - Child Benefit if respondent is mother of a child aged under 18 and no CB is reported - Housing Benefit if Respondent receives other means tested benefits and Respondent does not mention Housing Benifit - F8 Probe for an approximate amount.
 If 'don't know' there will be a series of questions to find out the range of the amount.
-Those who refuse will be routed past the follow-up questions. - F10 Exclude money put by to meet regular monthly or quarterly bills (e.g., gas, telephone, electricity etc) and regular budget payments for utilities but include saving for Christmas or holidays and for yearly expenses such as TV licences.

-Include even if saving is irregular.

-Include PEP's, Share purchase schemes, Life Insurance, TESSAs.

-- F11 Record amount saved by respondent alone.
+Those who refuse will be routed past the follow-up questions. - F10 Exclude money put by to meet regular monthly or quarterly bills (e.g., gas, telephone, electricity etc) and regular budget payments for utilities but include saving for Christmas or holidays and for yearly expenses such as TV licences. - Include even if saving is irregular. - Include PEP's, Share purchase schemes, Life Insurance, TESSAs. - F11 Record amount saved by respondent alone.
 If jointly with other household member, divide the total in half and enter that figure.
 Obtain total amount even if held in more than one account or place.
+Probe for estimation. - F15 Code all sources of saving and investment that apply.
+Please be prepared to note down amounts of each liability as decribed by respondent in preparation for total amount questions which follow. - F16 Total amount in savings as noted in F15 if known. - F18 Record person number with whom respondent shares savings.
+Record upto three other person numbers. - F21 Total amount in investments as noted in F15 if known.

-Probe for estimation. - F14 Include those where employees have opted out of their company pension schemes to set up their own private personal pension.
+- F23 Record person number with whom respondent shares savings.
+Record upto three other person numbers. - F26 Include those where employees have opted out of their company pension schemes to set up their own private personal pension.
 Changes in the law have made it possible from July 1988 onwards for employees to leave company pension schemes as long as one sets up one's own pension scheme.
 Any money earned from SERPS (State Earnings Retired Pension Scheme) can be transferred to the personal pension.